2025 Differentiation in Science Course

 Differentiation Day 1 – Students Characteristics & Wellbeing – 6th May 4.30pm – 6.30pm

-Part 2: Gifted and High Potential Students, Silvia Rudman
+Part 2: Gifted and High Potential Students, Silvia Rudmann

 This session will discuss the characteristics of high potential and gifted students, as well as the importance of identifying high-ability students and implementing differentiated learning strategies that enhance engagement.
 Participants will discuss challenges in identification of HPGE students, including twice exceptional students, disengagement, and students from culturally and linguistically diverse backgrounds.